MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 Keep in mind:

-- Any changes to open files made outside Power BI Desktop requires a restart for those changes to be to be shown in Power BI Desktop.
+- Any changes to open files made outside Power BI Desktop requires a restart for those changes to be shown in Power BI Desktop.
 Power BI Desktop isn't aware of changes to project files made by other tools.
 - Power BI Desktop doesn’t support tables with multiple partitions.
 Only a single partition for each table is supported.
 Creating tables with empty partitions or more than one partition results in an error when opening the report.
 - Automatic date tables created by Power BI Desktop shouldn't be changed by using external tools.
 - When changing a model that uses Direct Query to connect a Power BI Dataset or Analysis Services model, you must update the ChangedProperties collection for the changed object to include any modified properties.
 If ChangedProperties isn't updated, Power BI Desktop may overwrite any changes the next time the query is edited or the model is refreshed in Power BI Desktop.

 - <a name="rc">1</a> - Changing a column's data type is supported.
-However, renaming columns is not supported when connecting to the AS instance.
+However, renaming columns isn't supported when connecting to the AS instance.

 - <a name="dt">2</a> - If the dataset has the [Auto date/time](../../transform-model/desktop-auto-date-time.md) feature enabled, and you create a new datetime column outside of Power BI Desktop, the local date table isn't automatically generated.

 - <a name="mp">3</a> - Partition [SourceType](/dotnet/api/microsoft.analysisservices.tabular.partitionsourcetype) must be Calculated, M, Entity, or CalculationGroup.
 Partition [Mode](/dotnet/api/microsoft.analysisservices.tabular.modetype) must be Import, DirectQuery, or Dual.

-- <a name="ee">4</a> - Any expression edit outside of Power BI Desktop in a project with [unappliedChanges.json](./projects-dataset.md#pbiunappliedchangesjson), will be lost when those changes are applied.
+- <a name="ee">4</a> - Any expression edits outside of Power BI Desktop in a project with [unappliedChanges.json](./projects-dataset.md#pbiunappliedchangesjson) are lost when those changes are applied.

 ## JSON file schemas